pinobatch/nrom-template/README.md

 Then open the makefile in a text editor and change EMU to the path of whatever NES emulator you have installed.

+If `make` prints nothing, not even "command not found" or "No targets specified and no makefile found", then you may have accidentally downloaded and installed Make with Guile.
+Download the version _without Guile_ and try again.

 To get `make dist` to build a zipfile, you'll need to install the Zip and UnZip command-line tools published by [Info-ZIP].
 Be careful, as `unz600xn.exe` is a self-extracting archive that extracts multiple